 In case of tooth loss, two variants are usually recommended in dental medicine for replacing one tooth: a partial prosthesis (fixed bridge) and a crown on an implant.

 A fixed prosthesis, o bridge, is a set of dental crowns that fill the space occupied by the missing tooth and cover two nearby teeth that function as supports for the bridge.
+In order to enable the strengthening of the bridge, the teeth that will serve as supports need to be ground, which in the long run can endanger their health, and thus the prosthetic replacement itself.
 These supporting teeth need to be drilled, which can favour the development of dental illnesses and, sometimes, they need to be devitalised.

 Did you lose a tooth?
 Contact us for a free visit and we will help you choose the perfect replacement solution for you!